Incubus (1966 film): Restoration and home media

 Incubus was considered a lost film for many years.
 When producer Anthony Taylor attempted to prepare Incubus for home video release in 1993, he was told by the company that stored the negative, film elements, and prints, that all were missing and presumed to have been destroyed in a fire.

-Three years later, a print was discovered in the permanent collection of the Cinémathèque Française in Paris.
+In 1998, a print was discovered in the permanent collection of the Cinémathèque Française in Paris.
 However, not only was that print in poor condition, it had French subtitles.
 A new master was created by frame-by-frame optical printing, and English subtitles were superimposed over the French ones.
 The Sci Fi Channel funded the restoration from that print and a home video DVD was released in 2001.

-On February 14, 2023, CineSavant reported that a new 35mm print with "excellent" image quality has been located.
+On February 14, 2023, CineSavant stated that Le Chat Qui Fume reported that a new 35mm print with "excellent" image quality has been located.
+A Ultra HD Blu-ray sourced from a restored version of this print was released by Arrow Video on January 14, 2025.

 Reception

 Stanley Eichelbaum of the San Francisco Examiner called the film "a dud, so pretentious and arty that it nearly drowns in dull, studied technique."

-Dennis Schwartz of Ozus’ World Movie Reviews awarded the film a grade C+, criticizing the film's "thin" story, and Shatner's performance, but commended the film's atmosphere, cinematography, and ability to engage in spite of its flaws.
-TV Guide rated the film one out of four stars, calling it "Inept, pretentious, and dull once the novelty wears off, but handsomely shot in Big Sur."
+Dennis Schwartz of Ozus' World Movie Reviews awarded the film a grade C+, criticizing the film's "thin" story and Shatner's performance, but commended the film's atmosphere, cinematography, and ability to engage in spite of its flaws.

+TV Guide rated the film one out of four stars, calling it "Inept, pretentious, and dull once the novelty wears off, but handsomely shot in Big Sur".

 Bill Burke from HorrorNews.net praised the film's cinematography, surreal atmosphere, and uniqueness, calling it "a noble attempt at bargain basement surrealism".